 • The text message or email begins with “From (company name):” or “Dear Valued Customer”.

 • There is an urgent call to action, such as: ‘unless you act immediately your account may be closed’, ‘ your account has been suspended’ or ‘your account had an “unauthorised login attempt”’.

-• A prominent website link.
+• A prominent or strange looking website link with symbols.
 These can look very similar to the correct company address.

 • A request for personal details such as usernames, passwords, phone numbers or bank details.